New Omicron Variant, New Concerns About Kids & Hospitalizations

 “This is a shame it’s being called the pandemic of the unvaccinated,” said Baker.

-Roughly nine out of 10 patients admitted to JMH are unvaccinated, which is both dangerous and exhausting.MORE NEWS: Add Cream Cheese To The Growing List Of Shortages
+Roughly nine out of 10 patients admitted to JMH are unvaccinated, which is both dangerous and exhausting.MORE NEWS: COVID-19 Testing Sites In South Florida

 “Two years is enough.
 Our nurses and doctors at the front lines are exhausted, its been a long haul.
 This is such a team sport right now and it’s so important people get vaccinated not for themselves but for others in this community,” concluded Baker.